What is Crawl budget? (Level up your SEO)

 Use the Indexing API

 Check if your pages are eligible for the Google Indexing API.
 This will let Google know automatically when pages are deleted or added to your website.
 This technique is only valid for job postings, broadcast events, and live videos type services.

 How to slow down Google crawl?

-There are limited but practical ways to make Google crawl slower.
+There are limited but practical ways to make crawl budget lower.
+Slowing down the crawl limit may be needed for crawl budget optimization.
 But, first, you need to make a few adjustments to your website.

 Below are our recommended adjustments: